lb0o/website/content/en/docs/install/talos/iso.md

 ---
-title: How to install Talos Linux using ISO
+title: Install Talos Linux using ISO
 linkTitle: ISO
 description: "How to install Talos Linux using ISO"
 weight: 20